 The underwriters and their respective affiliates have engaged in, and may in the future engage in, investment banking, commercial banking and other commercial dealings in the ordinary course of business with us and our affiliates, for which they have received and may continue to receive customary fees and commissions.
-Affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated, Wachovia Capital Markets, LLC, Citigroup Global Markets Inc., KeyBanc Capital Markets Inc. and ABN AMRO Incorporated act as lenders and/or as agents under our credit facility and may receive a portion of the proceeds from this offering.
-Further, affiliates of Wachovia Capital Markets, LLC act as lenders under our mortgage secured by the Bethesda Marriott Suites.
+Affiliates of Wells Fargo Securities, LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated and affiliates of certain of the other underwriters in this offering act as lenders and/or as agents under our current credit facility.
+Moreover, affiliates of each of the underwriters may act as lenders and/or as agents under our proposed new credit facility.
+In addition, the seller of the senior mortgage loan secured by the Allerton Hotel is an affiliate of Wells Fargo Securities, LLC.
+An affiliate of Wells Fargo Securities, LLC acted as a broker to the seller of the Hilton Minneapolis for which it will receive customary fees and commissions upon closing of the sale of the hotel.
+As a result, affiliates of these underwriters may receive a portion of the proceeds from this offering.